BrandenOlson/RepViz/README.md

 | i2_obs | IB      | 8 days                  | observed     |
 | i2_sim | IB      | 8 days                  | simulated    |

+Each of the above datasets includes identical columns names, i.e. the same summary stastics were computed for each dataset.
-The following table describes the value of each column (NOTE - new datasets and/or columns may be added in the future):
+The following table describes the values of each column (NOTE - new columns may be added in the future):

 | name | description |
 |------|-------------|